Basic Information

 Botany Bay Road

-- Origin of name Through the marriage of a member of the Seabrook family to a member of the McLeod family
+- Origin of name Legend suggests Sea Cloud received its name through the marriage of a member of the Seabrook family to a member of the McLeod family

-- Current status Along with Bleak Hall Plantation, Sea Cloud Plantation comprises the Botany Bay Wildlife Management Area.
+- Current status Along with neighboring Bleak Hall Plantation, Sea Cloud now comprises Botany Bay WMA.

 Timeline

 - ?
 John Ferrars Townsend became owner.
-John was a political leader serving in the South Carolina Senate, South Carolina House of Representatives, attending the Secession Convention as a delegate and signing the Ordinance of Secession.
+John was a political leader serving in the South Carolina Senate, South Carolina House of Representatives.
+He attended the Secession Convention as a delegate and signed the Ordinance of Secession.

-The Townsends also owned the nearby Bleak Hall Plantation.
+The Townsends also owned and lived at the nearby Bleak Hall Plantation.

 - 1930s Dr. James Greenway purchased Sea Cloud Plantation.
 Near the same time, he also purchased Bleak Hall Plantation.
-Dr. Greenway then combined the two plantations, forming one he called Botany Bay Plantation.
+Dr. Greenway then combined the two plantations, forming Botany Bay (5).

 Meyer also owned White Hall Plantation.